Richard Rodgers (tight end): Green Bay Packers

-Rodgers was selected in the third round with the 98th overall pick by the Green Bay Packers in the 2014 NFL Draft.
+Rodgers was selected in the third round with the 98th overall pick by the Green Bay Packers in the 2014 NFL draft.
 On June 12, 2014, he signed a contract with the Packers.
 He made his NFL debut on September 4, 2014.
 He did not record a catch.
 In Week 4, he recorded his first two catches for 52 yards against the Chicago Bears.
-Rodgers' first NFL touchdown came in the second quarter of the Packers' November 23, 2014 matchup versus the Minnesota Vikings at TCF Bank Stadium.
+Rodgers' first NFL touchdown came in the second quarter of the Packers' November 23, 2014, matchup versus the Minnesota Vikings at TCF Bank Stadium.
 After rolling out far to his right, quarterback Aaron Rodgers completed a 1-yard touchdown pass across the width of the field to Richard Rodgers, who had completely avoided defensive coverage and was left standing alone in the corner of the endzone.

-On December 3, 2015, in a Week 13 matchup against the Detroit Lions, Richard Rodgers caught a Hail Mary pass from Aaron Rodgers for 61 yards with 0:00 left to beat the Lions 27–23, after the game was extended due to a face mask penalty called on Detroit.According to Elias Sports Bureau, it is the longest game-winning, game-ending Hail Mary in NFL history.
+On December 3, 2015, in a Week 13 matchup against the Detroit Lions, Richard Rodgers caught a Hail Mary pass from Aaron Rodgers for 61 yards as time expired to beat the Lions 27–23, after the game was extended due to a face mask penalty called on Detroit.
+According to Elias Sports Bureau, it is the longest game-winning, game-ending Hail Mary in NFL history.
 The Hail Mary was quickly dubbed as "The Miracle in Motown."
 After the game Richard Rodgers admitted thinking about "The Play" his father was part of stating "It's a really special moment for him and I was kind of thinking on the play before, when Aaron got the facemask, I was kind of thinking we would do something like that.
 Obviously it turned out differently."

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 On April 4, 2018, the Philadelphia Eagles signed Rodgers to a one-year, $880,000 contract that included $200,000 guaranteed.
-He was placed on injured reserve on September 4, 2018 with a knee injury.
+He was placed on injured reserve on September 4, 2018, with a knee injury.
 He was activated off injured reserve on November 16, 2018.
 His only statistics were during a week 16 match against the Houston Texans, where he recorded one catch for 7 yards.

 On March 28, 2019, Rodgers re-signed with the Eagles on a two-year contract.
 He was placed on injured reserve with a foot injury on August 30, 2019.
 He was released from injured reserve with an injury settlement on September 11.
 He was re-signed on December 24, 2019.